pasientskyhosting/secure-mac-guide/README.md

 # Configure your Yubikey

 ## Reset it
 Before you start programming your Yubikey.
-Consider restting it with the script included in this folder
+Consider restting it with the script included in this folder.

 ## Configuration
-Open the YubiKey Personalization Tool from your program folder on your Macbook and insert the YubiKey Neo in a USB port on your Mac.
+Open the YubiKey Personalization Tool from your program folder on your Macbook and insert the Yubikey in a USB port on your Mac.

 1. Open the "Settings tab at the top of the window, and ensure that the "Logging Settings" section has logging enabled, and the “Yubico Output” selected.